FatemahManji/NodeWhileYouChat/README.md

 - Gulp.js, less, jade. to make things work realtime and the syntax to be clean and faster to write.

 ##LocalHost
 And point your browser to http://localhost:3000.
-Optionally, specify a port by supplying the PORT env variable.
+Optionally, specify a port by supplying the PORT variable.

 ## Browser Support